Top Five: Vancouver Live Music Venues

 Guilt & Co – 1 Alexander Street, Downstairs (Gastown)

-Tucked underneath the lantern-lit, cobblestoned streets of historic Gastown, jazz, blues, roots and other music genres are always in full-swing in this cozy, charismatic room.
+Tucked underneath the lantern-lit, cobblestoned streets of historic Gastown, jazz, blues, roots and other music genres are always in full-swing at Guilt & Co.
 There’s a solid menu of comfort food for sustenance, a good roster of craft beer, and themed cocktails as musical odes.
-These days we’re really digging ‘All Along the Watchtower’ – Hendrick’s gin, Cocchi Americano, Cynar, Yellow Chartreuse and lemon oils.
-For those that like their evenings on the early side, there’s a 7 pm show every night of the week.
+For those who like their evenings on the early side, there’s a 7 pm show every night of the week.

-Planning a visit to Vancouver this summer?
+Planning a visit to Vancouver this winter?
 Search our site for some great rates!

 Photo Credits